 Wilson County.
-While Wilson County has more census eligible areas than Williamson County, none of the 21 schools meet area eligibility requirements.
-To complicate the matter in Wilson County, two of the schools located in the areas that could be qualified by census data were damaged beyond repair in the tornado that struck middle Tennessee March 3.
+While Wilson County has more census-eligible areas than Williamson County, none of the 21 schools meet area eligibility requirements.
+To complicate the matter in Wilson County, two of the schools located in the areas that could be qualified by census data were damaged beyond repair in the tornado that struck middle Tennessee March 3, 2020.
+These schools have yet to be repaired.
 Wilson County has 4,496 students that currently qualify for free and reduced-price meals.